ESSENTIAL INFORMATION & BOOKING CONDITIONS - Yacht Cruise Holidays to Europe 2021/2022

 Passports are required for everyone on continental holidays.
 Holders of British or EU passports do not require visas.
 If you haven’t yet got a passport our recommendation is that you should apply for one at least 10 weeks before your holiday.
 It is your responsibility to ensure that you are in possession of all necessary travel and health documents before departure.
 All costs in obtaining such documentation must be paid by you.
 If you or any member of your party is not a British citizen or hold a non-British passport, you must check passport and visa requirements with the embassy or consulate of the country(ies) to or through which you will travel.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
 If failure to have any necessary travel or other documents results to fines, surcharges, other financial penalty, costs or expenses being imposed on or incurred by us, you will be responsible for reimbursing us accordingly.

-Latest UK Government Advice for Customers (as at 21 September 2020) We advise our customers travelling with us to Europe from 1 January 2021, when the UK transition period ends, to familiarise yourselves with the UK Government guidance and to check the validity of your passports.
-You’ll need to have at least 6 months left on an adult or child passport to travel to most countries in Europe.
+We advise our customers travelling with us to Europe to familiarise yourselves with the UK Government guidance and to check the validity of your passports.
+You must have at least 6 months left on an adult or child passport from the return date of your holiday to travel to Europe.
+You’ll need to renew your passport before travelling if you do not have enough time left on your passport.
 If your passport is burgundy or has ‘European Union’ on the cover, you can continue to use it until it expires (subject to it having 6 months left).

 If you have a special request you must advise us at the time of booking.
 Although we will endeavour to pass any reasonable requests on to the relevant supplier, we regret we cannot promise that any request will be complied with unless we have specifically confirmed this in writing.
 Confirmation that a special request has been noted or passed on to the supplier or the inclusion of the special request on your Confirmation or any other documentation is not confirmation that the request will be met.
 For your own protection, you should obtain confirmation in writing that your request will be complied with (where it is possible for us to give this) if your request is important to you.
 Any special requirement which we have accepted will be specifically confirmed as accepted on your Confirmation.